-The Sárvár arboretum is one of the oldest collections in Hungary The earliest documents from Vas county mention the arboretum in Sárvár.
-Its predecessor was founded 1546 as a fruit and vegetable garden.
+The Sárvár arboretum is one of the oldest collections in Hungary.
+The earliest documents from Vas county already mention the arboretum in Sárvár.
+Its predecessor was founded in 1546 as a fruit and vegetable garden.

 It flourished until 1671 when the judge royal, Ferenc Nádasdy III., was beheaded and all his possessions confiscated for his participation in the Wesselényi conspiracy.
 Thus the famous garden deteriorated, however, a few fruit trees and oaks preserved the memory of the glorious past.

-1803 the garden came into knowing hands.
+In 1803, the garden came into knowing hands.
 Ferdinand of Habsburg, the Archduke of Este-Modena purchased the castle and all surrounding areas.
 Recreating the run-down garden was a noble, yet difficult task.
 Fruit trees were planted in one part, on the other areas the English garden was established, keeping old trees and oaks.
-Sycamore trees with a diameter of more than three meters were planted 1812.
+Sycamore trees with a diameter of more than three meters were planted in 1812.
 There were mostly yews, Japanese pagoda trees and lime tress planted to meet the fashion requirements of that time.
-The Gyöngyös-brook crossing the area provided the proper climate and the fishpond kept the continuous groundwater table.
+The Gyöngyös-brook crossing the area provided the proper climate, and the fishpond kept the continuous groundwater stable.

 The Second World War did not do much damage to the arboretum.
-The local forest stewardship took over the maintenance and after major restoration works were implemented the National Environmental Council put it 1952 under protection.
+The local forest stewardship took over the maintenance and after major restoration works were implemented the National Environmental Council put it under protection in 1952.
 A year later, the Forestry Institute was given the task of implementing management and development works.
-Ferenc Kopeczky began the works following the advice of István Bánó and József Retkes and as a result the number taxa doubled.
+Ferenc Kopeczky began the works following the advice of István Bánó and József Retkes and as a result, the number of taxa doubled.
 His followers continued his work.
 Today, there 300 tree and bush species in the arboretum.

 A lake system consisting of four parts on an area on hectares can be found in the vicinity of the spa.